nodestream-proj/nodestream/docs/docs/guides/implementing-time-to-live.md

 ### Running the Evictor Pipelines

 The evictor pipelines can be run at whatever interval is correct for your application.
-Note that the data will only be eviceted when the piplines are run and not the moment the TTL expires.
+Note that the data will only be evicted when the pipelines are run and not the moment the TTL expires.
 The evictor pipelines can be run by using the `nodestream` command line tool.

 ```bash
 nodestream run node-ttl-evictor